 Portugal: Drug Policy

 Portugal is often cited as a successful example of decriminalization.
-In 2001, Portugal decriminalized the possession of all drugs for personal use.
+In practice, in 2001, Portugal decriminalized the possession of all drugs for personal use.
 Instead of facing criminal charges, individuals caught with small amounts of drugs are referred to a Commission for the Dissuasion of Drug Addiction, which can impose administrative sanctions such as fines or community service.

-• Outcomes: Studies have shown that decriminalization in Portugal has not led to an increase in drug use.
+- Outcomes: Studies have shown that decriminalization in Portugal has not led to an increase in drug use.
 In fact, drug use rates among young people have remained relatively stable or even declined.
 Additionally, Portugal has seen a decrease in drug-related deaths and HIV infections.

 Netherlands: Prostitution